nuagenetworks/nuage-metroae/SETUP.md

  #### Additional Step for OpenStack Only
   8. Install `shade` Python module on the Ansible deployment host
  `pip install shade`
-### Clone the Repository
+### Clone Nuage MetroAG
-The last step for establishing the Ansible environment is to clone the `master` branch of the nuage-metro repository to the Ansible host.
+The last step for setting up the Nuage MetroAG environment is to put a copy of the Nuage MetroAG repository on the Ansible deployment host.
+Nuage MetroAG is available on GitHub.com at https://github.com/nuagenetworks/nuage-metro.
+From the web site you can download a zip of the archive.
+Or you can execute a `git clone` on your Ansible deployment host. (git will need to be installed first...)
-Note: The `master` branch contains the latest stable code. the `dev` branch is for ongoing development, and its stability is not guaranteed.
 ## Next Steps
-* If you have NOT previously deployed VSP, proceed to `BUILD.md` for instructions on Customizing the Environment and Deploying.
+* If you would like to deploy Nuage software components for the first time or add new components to an existing deployment, proceed to `BUILD.md` for instructions on customizing the environment and deploying.

-* If you have previously deployed VSP, and would like to upgrade to the next version, proceed to `UPGRADE.md` for instructions on Customizing the Environment and Upgrading.
+* If you would like to upgrade existing Nuage software components to a newer version, proceed to `UPGRADE.md` for instructions on customizing the environment and upgrading.

-* If you have previously deployed VSP, and would like to remove the existing deployment and start over:
+* If you have previously deployed VSP, and would like to remove it and start over, proceed to `DESTROY.md` for instructions on removing an existing deployment.
- 1. Ensure that `build-vars.yml` accurately represents your existing configuration.
- 2. Destroy the existing deployment with the following command:
- `./metro-ansible destroy_everything.yml`
- 3. Proceed to `BUILD.md` for instructions on Customizing the Environment and Deploying.
 ---
 Report bugs you find and suggest new features and enhancements via the [GitHub Issues](https://github.com/nuagenetworks/nuage-metro/issues "nuage-metro issues") feature.